Lightstreamer/Lightstreamer-kafka-connector/README.md

 To provide a complete stack, the app is based on _Docker Compose_.
 The [Docker Compose file](examples/quickstart/docker-compose.yml) comprises the following services:

-1. _broker_, a Kafka broker, based on the [Confluent Local Docker Image](confluentinc/confluent-local:latest).
+1. _broker_: a Kafka broker, based on the [Confluent Local Docker Image](confluentinc/confluent-local:latest).
-2. _kafka-connector_, Lightstreamer Server with Kafka Connector, based on the [Lightstreamer Kafka Connector Docker image example](examples/docker-image/).
+2. _kafka-connector_: Lightstreamer Server with Kafka Connector, based on the [Lightstreamer Kafka Connector Docker image example](examples/docker-image/).
 The service also includes the web client, mounted on `/lightstreamer/pages/QuickStart`.
-4. _producer_, a native Kafka Producer, based on the provided [Dockerfile.producer](examples/quickstart/Dockerfile.producer) file and [kafka-connector-samples](kafka-connector-samples/) submodule of this repository.
+4. _producer_: a native Kafka Producer, based on the provided [Dockerfile.producer](examples/quickstart/Dockerfile.producer) file and [kafka-connector-samples](kafka-connector-samples/) submodule of this repository

 ### Run